LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 If the programmer manually resets a qubit they can mark it as reusable.
 To do so, one can declare an alias to the reusable qubits.

+* Reusable qubits may not contain output qubits
 * Reusable annotated aliases may be declared anywhere in code
 * Reusable annotated aliases may be used like any other alias
 * Reusable annotations may only appear above a :class:`~openqasm3.ast.AliasStatement` pointing to qubits